mskordal/my-sel4-projects/projects/hello/README.md

 **kernel**: The directory contains the SeL4 microkernel source code.

-**projects**: The directory contains all the libraries and utilities which are required by application.
-Additionally it contains the root directory of any user application is built for SeL4.
-In this case I named our application 'hello'.
+**projects**: The directory must contain all the directories containing libraries and utilities as well as the application code which are required to build a specific application.
+In this case I named our application directory 'hello'.

 **tools**: The directory contains the SeL4 tools to build and configure an SeL4 project.

 # Downloading, Building and running the project